 Other industries are also feeling the strain.
 Ask any distributor across the United States how they're doing hiring CDL-A Drivers and they'll tell you the same thing -- that's it's becoming more challenging each year and hiring qualified drivers is a constant struggle.
 In 2014, the industry was facing a shortage of nearly 40,000 CDL Drivers and as of 2017, that number has more than doubled.

-While many U.S. manufacturers are planning for long-term solutions, business also need to consider and incorporate short-term temporary solutions that have the capability to quickly source and deploy qualified production labor, skilled trades workers and craftsmen for unexpected and more immediate scenarios.
+While many U.S. manufacturers are planning for long-term solutions, business also need to consider and incorporate short-term contingent staffing solutions in their manufacturing staffing and crisis staffing solution strategies to quickly source and deploy qualified production labor, skilled trades workers and craftsmen.

 Other threats, such as local labor shortages, may be easier to predict but still present uncertainty and risk.
 What's under your control is how well prepared you are and how decisively and quickly you respond.

-Best practice dictates that companies also address the risk relative to labor that occurs when and if key personnel may not be able to make it to your plant, or when critical plant personnel, such as Maintenance Techs, Boiler Operators, etc. are not available.
+Best practice in manufacturing staffing now dictates that companies also address the risk relative to labor that occurs when and if key personnel may not be able to make it to your plant, or when critical plant personnel, such as CNC Machinists, Maintenance Techs, Boiler Operators, Welders, etc., are not available.

-In this case, it is important have a variety of tools at your disposal including traditional temporary staffing agencies and crisis staffing vendors, such as MADI, that have the ability to provide skilled labor rapidly, efficiently, and are experienced with doing so under a high-pressure conditions.
+In this case, it is important have a variety of tools at your disposal including traditional temporary staffing agencies and industrial or manufacturing crisis staffing solutions that have the ability to provide contingent staffing solutions efficiently under a high-pressure conditions.

 Given the fact that threats to manufacturing operations can arise at any time, you may need specialized resources that are able to cast a wider net outside the area and provide skilled labor very quickly or not available locally.
 This way, companies are able to avoid falling behind production and while keeping their clients satisfied.